-In a recent conversation on Twitter, a Bernie Sanders supporter asked the question: “What are you trying to conserve?”
+In a recent conversation on social media, a Bernie Sanders supporter asked the question: “What are you trying to conserve?”
 While the question itself demonstrates the intellectual bankruptcy that plagues the left (if he doesn’t even know the conservative position, how is he so certain it’s wrong?), it still accidentally managed to hit a deeper question crucial to understanding the Culture War.
 Though we touched on this subject in an earlier article, it’s important enough to spend more time on.
 Let’s start by framing the arguments.

 The left invests its energy in changing the status quo.
 It’s why they refer to themselves as “progressives” (among other names) in the first place, because they presume that their political theories represent cultural progress, despite having no logical basis for this certainty.
 Historically speaking, it’s obvious that many of their policies have demonstrably resulted in exactly the opposite of progress, including unspeakable acts of systematic barbarism.
 Their good and noble intentions, however, remain justification enough to them to passionately pursue their political ends.

 So if the left is focused on change towards an ever elusive “better future“, is the right focused on maintaining the status quo that the left is trying so hard to deconstruct?
 The answer to this is obviously “No!”
 Every time Americans have been asked “Is America headed on the right direction?“, roughly 2 out of every 3 Americans say we are “on the wrong track“.
 So who would want to conserve a situation where discontent is the norm?
 Not us, certainly.
 So if not the status quo, what is it that we, as conservatives, are conserving?